rebecavalverde/help-docs/docs/en/edu/schoology.md

 ---
-title: Using Schoology with Flat
+title: Using Schoology with Flat for Education
 ptitle: Using Flat with Schoology to create music notation assignments
 description: Discover how to use Flat in Schoology to embed rich music notation in your Schoology pages, create seamless assignments from music theory to music compsition in your favorite LMS.
 nav: edu